Figure 1. Mouth and jaws of an adult human showing the position of the teeth. Top left: structure of a molar tooth.

 Around the root of the tooth, enamel is replaced by cementum (the cement), another bonelike material which fixes the tooth firmly in the socket of the jaw.
 However, between the bone of the jaw and the cementum layer there is a layer of tissue, called the periodontal membrane, which is in contact with the tissues of the gums and with the pulp cavity.
 Incisor and canine teeth have a single root, premolars have a double root, and molars have three branches to the root.

 teeth which are gradually replaced by the permanent teeth after the age of about six years.
 There are no molars in the milk set but

 The teeth are formed with the substance of the jawbones; the maxilla above and the mandible below.
 As they erupt they have to push their way through the tissues which cover the bones and in this process can cause marked inflammation.
 In a baby this is enough to cause a temperature and considerable disturbance of appetite and well-being.

-The permanent teethThe first permanent teeth appear at the age of about six years.
+The first permanent teeth appear at the age of about six years.
 These are the first molars, sometimes called the "six-year molars."
 They are the first permanent teeth to erupt.
 Thereafter, during the course of 5 or 6 years, the milk teeth are all pushed out by permanent teeth which grow up beneath them.
 Incisors are replaced first, then premolars and then canines, the latter appearing as permanent teeth at eleven years or so.
 When all the milk teeth have been lost the 4 second molars appear immediately behind the first molars, at about 12 years.
 Only the third molars are now needed to make a complete set of permanent teeth.

 These four teeth, often called wisdom teeth, seldom appear before the 15th year.
 In some people they may not erupt until much later in life; in others, their eruption may be impeded by the second molars.
 This condition is known as an impacted wisdom tooth, and because it is a painful condition it frequently requires the removal of the tooth.

 Although teeth are composed of a hard bone-like tissue, they are in fact derived from various skin tissues in much the same way as the placoid scales (denticles) of the dogfish and its relatives (the Elasmobranch fish).
 It is fairly certain that the placoid scale and the teeth have a common origin in the bony plates that covered the bodies of primitive fish.
 The placoid scales, like teeth, have a pulp cavity surrounded by dentine and enamel, and, in only slightly modified form, function as teeth in the mouths of elasmobranchs.

 More concrete evidence of the origin of teeth is obtained by studying their development in the gum.
 Human teeth are formed in the following way.
 In the early embryo the skin along the future line of the jaw-bones thickens and is known as the dental lamina.
 The edge of this extends into the tissues of the jaw and forms bud-like thickenings at intervals along the jaw.
 There are, at first, ten of these thickenings in each jaw.
 They are the "buds" of the first set of teeth.